backdrop-contrib/mysql_retry_on_errors/README.md

 MySQL Retry on Errors
 =====================

-Backdrop may throw fatal database errors/exceptions, especially on sites with lots of concurrent users making edits to the site or during complex batch operations.
+Under certain conditions, Backdrop may throw fatal database errors/exceptions, especially on sites with lots of concurrent users making edits to the site or during complex batch operations.

 This project contains a modified MySQL/MariaDB database driver for Backdrop, which will tell Backdrop to automatically